 This is the Place Heritage Park; 2601 Sunnyside Ave S, Salt Lake City, UT 84108

-*Late registrants may have to be sent a race shirt after the race.
-There is no race day packet pickup.
+*There is no race day packet pickup.

 Marathon Buses will pick up runners from Rice-Eccles Stadium promptly from 3:45 am – 4:15 am to shuttle runners to the start line location.
 These buses will be lined up along the west side of the stadium.
 It is your responsibility to arrive early enough to park and be seated on a bus in time to ride to the top of Big Mountain.
 Do not plan on driving to the top.
 The marathon starts at 5:30 a.m.
 After the race there will be shuttle buses at the finish line area lined up along 700 East between 800 South and 900 South to transport runners back to their vehicles at Rice-Eccles Stadium.
 Due to the state holiday, the parade and the race route closures and traffic, these shuttle buses will take some time to make their rounds so plan accordingly.